zinic/crawl/core.md

 A character may choose to spend health points and convert them into an energy points in times of dire need.
 This loss of health points counts as damage to the character and is treated the same.

+Maximum effort may only be used in to circumstances:

 For attacks, a character may convert **only 1 HP per turn**.

-For all other actions, the number of health points a character may convert into energy points is limited by the character's energy point pool size.
+For defense, the number of health points a character may convert into energy points is limited by the character's energy point pool size.
 You may not convert health points into more energy points than a character has room in their energy point pool.

 #### Using Aspect Skills